shelanahrahman/shelanahrahman.github.io/index.md

 ### [Project 5 Overview: Kris Kringle Generator](https://github.com/shelanahrahman/Kris-Kringle-)

 This project was completed purely for fun.
-I created a Kris Kringle Generator that matches participants to a person to give a gift to and then sends an email to participants on this information.
+I created a Kris Kringle Generator that matches participants to a person to give a gift to, which then sends an email to participants with information on who they have to give a gift to.
 This method was created during lockdown where we could not physically pick a name from a box.
-Hence, this method allowed for complete randomness.
+Hence, this method was a good alternative that allowed for a completely random selection.

 Language: Python 3